 The CPA Journal, Florida CPA Today, Green Consumer, Green Business, Global Sustainability as a Business Imperative, Palmetto Review, NATP TaxPro Quarterly, Mustang Journal of Finance and Accounting.

-DBA University of Memphis MBA University of Georgia BS in Accounting Mars Hill College
+DBA University of Memphis MBA University of Georgia BS in Accounting Mars Hill University

 I enjoy the dynamic nature of taxation, and the fact that it is always changing.
 I also enjoy helping citizens minimize their taxes, so they only have to pay the legally required minimum amount.